fearlessfrog/MSFS_Universal_Announcer/README.md

 Configure sound files path - The app will try to auto-detect your Fenix installation location, or you can browse to your sound files folder.
 If you don't have that, just create an Announcements folder somewhere, put a Default folder in it, and in that put a .ogg sound file.
 Set up you simbrief username in the Settings / Integrations tab and fetch a plan.

-You can also probably include this in your MSFS exe.xml eventually for automatic startup, although I haven't tried that yet.
-There are still bugs in start-up detections, so use Flight Status / Stop if annoying (you can Resume when ready).
+You can also probably include this in your MSFS exe.xml eventually for automatic startup.

+If not sure how to set up the folders, take a look [HERE](https://github.com/fearlessfrog/MSFS_Universal_Announcer/blob/main/howtofiles.md)

 ## 🔧 Configuration